philchute/ASP-site/wwwroot/markdown/ccgs.md

 | Z-G                                     | 2001  | Automoton                    | Not in print |

 ---
-## Living Card Games
+## Boxed and Living Card Games

-*Also known as 'Expandable Card Games' or 'Non-collectible Customizable Card Games', Fantasy Flight invented and trademarked the 'Living Card Game' name, but the idea is that a game similar to a CCG can be sold with all the cards needed to play in each expansion, rather than randomly distributed booster packs.
+*Many card games are sold as boxed games, ranging from a deck of cards, shedding games like Uno or trick taking games like The Crew or the Lord of the Rings Trick Taking Game.
+Some boxed games are relevent here because their mechanics resemble CCGs.
+Some are sold as a complete game, while most offer expansions.
+Fantasy Flight Games invented and trademarked the 'Living Card Game' name, but the concept is also known as 'Expandable Card Games' or 'Non-collectible Customizable Card Games'.
+The idea is that a game similar to a CCG can be sold with all the cards needed to play in each expansion, rather than randomly distributed booster packs.
 These tend to be more social than competitive, as the meta-game is smaller and more fixed.
 Most LCGs have stopped printing, particularly the Fantasy Flight ones, with only a few still in print.*

 ---